Bachelor Topics for summer term 2025

 our institute.

-Renormalization of effective field theories
+Simplifying effective field theories

 Effective Field Theories (EFTs) are used to describe physics beyond

-In this project, you will learn the basic concepts of Effective Field
+In this project, you will learn the basic physical and mathematical

-The gradient flow for massive quarks
+The gradient flow for non-vanishing quark masses

 The gradient flow formalism provides a way relate perturbative